Ali-darzii/GinChat/README.md

 > A real-time chat application built using the Gin framework (Go), PostgreSQL, and Redis.

-GinChat is a simple and efficient real-time chat service leveraging the Go Gin web framework, Redis for message caching, and PostgreSQL as the database.
+GinChat is a web chat and efficient real-time chat service leveraging the Go Gin web framework, Redis for message caching, and PostgreSQL as the database.
 The application is containerized using Docker for easy deployment.

 ## Table of Contents
 - [Features](#features)